Wolverine and the X-Men (TV series): Production

 Toonz Animation India and First Serve International formed a joint venture Toonz First Serve to produce Wolverine.
 By November 2007, Toonz First Serve began production on the series.

 On November 4, 2008, a second season, consisting of 26 episodes was confirmed as being in production by Toonz Entertainment and Marvel Animation.
 During Comic Con 2009, images of season 2 were shown, consisting of Bastion, Cable, Colossus, Deadpool, Havok, Jubilee, and Magik.
 It was announced that these characters were to appear in season 2.
 Colossus was set to receive a reintroductory storyline and would have been a regular character in season 2.
-Joshua Fine also revealed that Holocaust, Sunfire, and Unus The Untouchable would have made appearances in season 2.
+Joshua Fine also revealed that Holocaust, Sunfire, and Unus the Untouchable would have made appearances in season 2.
 Joshua Fine confirmed that Deadpool would have been in a Weapon X episode also featuring X-23 / Laura Kinney, and other obscure characters.

 Cancellation

 On April 13, 2010, Comics Continuum reported that (according to an inside source) a second season seemed very unlikely.
 On April 15, 2010, Marvel Animation Age confirmed the recent report that Wolverine and the X-Men would not be returning for a second season.
-The reason for this was due to financial problems with their financing partner due to Disney purchasing Marvel while Fox owned the movie rights to the X-Men.
+The reason for this was due to financial problems with their financing partner.